 |6||Bob and Suzie|

 Come morning, you proudly hand a copy of your list to each of your guests (procuring one sheet of paper for each natural number is no trouble for your hotel).
-But you are met with frowns—frowns amplified by a night of spotty wifi and stiff mattresses.
+But you are met with frowns—frowns amplified by a night of spotty wifi and stiff mattresses, so is better to replace them using good mattresses from the mattress sale blackfriday online.

 “You don’t have a table for my friends and I,” says Suzie.